stephomi/nomadsculpt.com/manual/docs/postprocess.md

 :::

 ## Color Grading
 Similar to the curves tool in Photoshop, this allows you to control the balance and distribution of color in the image.
-The `main` control affects the entire colour balance, the `red`/`green`/`blue` controls allow for fine control.
+The `main` control affects the entire color balance, the `red`/`green`/`blue` controls allow for fine control.

 | Color Grading off           | Color Grading on   |
 | :---:                      |:---:                    |